canmom/canmom.github.io/_posts/livereads/umineko/ep3/2022-07-03-lets-read-umineko-episode-3-part-17.md

  - ep3
 tags:
  - umineko
-excerpt: in which Beato gets a very stern talking to
+excerpt: in which character growth belatedly arrives
 ---
 Waa, it's been more than a week since our last update?
 Where did all that time go?
 Don't worry, no more five year hiatuses in these parts.